spiral/docs/http/request.md

 InputManager contains multiple magic properties linked to different part of request plus set of methods to perform common checks.

 ### Accessing POST, GET and COOKIES content
-Most of request content can be accesseds by set of input "bags" and simplified methods, every input bag will inplement following methods (using `data` bag as example):
+Most of request content can be accessed by a set of input "bags" and simplified methods.
+Every input bag will inplement the following methods (using `data` bag as example):

 ```php
 public function index()